#

 Ollama (Local)

 When using Ollama, everything stays on your Mac.
-The data is sent to the Ollama server running locally (typically at http://localhost:11434).
+Data is sent to the Ollama server running locally (typically at http://localhost:11434).
 No internet connection is required, and no data leaves your device.

 #